natemarks/cookiecutter-arole-packer/arole-{{cookiecutter.role_name}}/README.md

 ## Run your first test
 This command tests the default template role on the base image.
 It should succeed, but it doesn't do much.
+The example test template includes an example step to install a required ansible role before runnint the role under test
 ```shell
 make test
 ```